Xorux Virtual Appliance

 DB_PASSWORD[]= <password>

-• Upgrade XorMon NG to the latest version (as lpar2rrd)
+• Upgrade XorMon to the latest version (as lpar2rrd)

 cd /opt/xorux/xormon-ng/